chanzuckerberg/cellxgene/docs/faq.md

 And your web browser should open with an interactive view of your data.

-## In my `prepare` command I received the following error `Warning: louvain module is not installed, no clusters will be calculated.
+## In my _prepare_ command I received the following error `Warning: louvain module is not installed, no clusters will be calculated.
 To fix this please install cellxgene with the optional feature louvain enabled`

-Louvain clustering requires additional dependencies that are somewhat complex, so we don't include them by default.
+Louvain clustering requires additional dependencies, so we don't include them by default.
 For now, you need to specify that you want these packages by using

 ```
 pip install cellxgene[louvain]
 ```

-## I ran `prepare` and I'm getting results that look unexpected
+## I ran _prepare_ and I'm getting results that look unexpected

 You might want to try running one of the preprocessing recipes included with `scanpy` (read more about them [here](https://scanpy.readthedocs.io/en/latest/api/index.html#recipes)).
 You can specify this with the `--recipe` option, such as